DANARR12/Partner-Bot-V14/VC_BOT_README.md

-# 🎤 Discord Voice Channel Request Bot
+# 🎤 Diccord Voice Channel Request Bot

 A Discord bot that allows users to request permission to join voice channels by sending DMs to current channel members for approval.